-I am responsible to teach ELA and Social Studies in grades 3 and 4.
+I am responsible to teach ELA in grades 3, 4 and 5.
 I love to teach reading!
 I could teach it all day.
 I enjoy helping the students become better readers and learning about all different and new genres.
-In my class we take lots of new reading adventures.
+In my class, we take lots of new reading adventures.

 I also love teaching at a Catholic school.
 We get to learn about and experience God’s love on a daily basis.
 All three of my children attend Catholic school.
 It is wonderful to be able to combine faith and learning together.

-ELA: (English Language Arts): We use the Pearson Realize: My View Curriculum.
+We use the Pearson Realize My View Curriculum.
 Through this curriculum, we combine technology and text-based learning.
-During ELA class your child will take part in reading, writing, listening, speaking, and viewing activities.
+During ELA class your child will engage in reading, writing, listening, speaking, and viewing activities.
 The goal for all students is to not only become readers and writers and to meet standards on district and state assessments, but more importantly to develop a love of reading and writing.

 Suggested Links: